top of page

 My exercise and training program videos will show you how to workout each body part and in different routines, some including the 5 Phase training model.
 These phases take you through a progressive, integrated and safe experience in getting fit, healthy and in being your best.

-For beginners, I use a Pre-Phase routine to get you used to the exercises and using proper technique.
+For beginners, I use a Pre-Phase routine to help improve your balances, stability and mobility.
+This is a must before you start lifting weights.
 For those that have worked out before, the 5 Phases are a great training model for progressing.
 Phase 1 is Stabilization Endurance, Phase 2-4 are Strength related and Phase 5 is Power.
 Each phase is a 4-6 week training program.
 On the right are listed the four main areas of focus for seniors and people 50 plus, and a section on weight management.

 To view Seniors & 50 plus videos click on the button below.
 A subscription plan or personal training plan is required.
 The first month for access to all exercise and training program videos is free!